 In addition, although the deficiency associated with the E2 EDG affected both Peach Bottom units, the NRC has concluded that the inspection finding for Unit 3 is appropriately characterized as Green, an issue of very low safety significance.
 The finding for Unit 3 is less risk significant than Unit 2 because there are fewer safety-related electrical loads powered by the E2 EDG on Unit 3.

 In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter and its enclosure will be available electronically for public inspection in the NRC Public Document Room or from the Publicly Available Records (PARS) component of NRC's document system (ADAMS).
-ADAMS is accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html (the Public NRC Library).
-The NRC also includes significant enforcement actions in its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+ADAMS is accessible from the NRC Web site at the Public NRC Library.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 |Hubert J. Miller